jpkemp/anomaly_detection_framework/src/analyses/sequence_detection/README.md

 • rule_combination achieves point 4-6 for a given grouping of courses of treatment.<br/>

 For analysis of another domain, where the definition of a course of treatment and the method for grouping comparable courses may be different, an alternate course of treatment extraction may be written.
 Some refactoring of the other files may be required, but should be minimal.

+## References
+<a id="1">[1]</a>
+J. Kemp, C. Barker, N. Good, and M. Bain, “Sequential pattern detection for identifying courses of treatment and anomalous claim behaviour in medical insurance,” in *2022 IEEE International Conference on Bioinformatics and Biomedicine (BIBM)*, 2022, pp. 3039–3046